Finding a Doctor who will work on a medical or Attorneys lien

 No guarantee of payment

 Not all personal injury cases are won or settled, which means no payment for services.
 For example, this could happen If the personal injury attorney loses the case.
-In a lost case, there will be no payment to the doctor or medical provider who provided treatment.
+In a lost case, there will be no payment to the doctor on lien who provided treatment.
 Moreover, Medical Physicians have out of pocket expenses when providing treatment for car accident injuries.

 It may be years before it is paid

 If the personal injury attorney cannot reach an amicable agreement with the insurance company, then a lawsuit may be filed.
 When a lawsuit is filed, it may be months or years before a settlement is reached.
-Many doctors and medical providers do not want to wait years or even months to get paid on a medical lien.
+Many doctors on liens and medical providers do not want to wait years or even months to get paid.

 Doctors may have to settle for less